neerolyte/pgsql_normalisation_test/README.md

 This makes backups larger and slower to produce.

+TODO: Just how much bigger with a propper (i.e. non insert based) pg_dump?

 ## Usability

 TODO: cover select queries once data is already in there